robertjskelton/robertjskelton.github.io/_posts/2023-11-20-car-buying-con-man-orlando.markdown

 Thomas Robson goes radio silent for a long time, eventually comes back pointing out more stuff wrong with my car.
 Keep in mind this is a used 16 year old car with 193k miles, and he has also owned the car for 24 hours, and given how he test drove my car (taking turns like a race car, weaving, no seat belt, speeding 20MPH over the speed limit beachside), any damage that has occured is likely his fault.
 He claims he is keeping my plate until I pay him to diagnose and fix these issues.
 I called him multiple times asking him to bring my license plate back, since I needed it to go on my next car.
 He declined all of my calls, and replies that he will need to text only from now on for legal means.

 I believe this is part of Thomas Robson's con - extorting private car sales by keeping license plates.
 He has a stack of stolen plates at his apartment in Orlando.
-Since my plate had been stolen, I filed a police report with Indian Harbour Beach, and the plate was noted by the state of Florida as being stolen.
+Since my plate had been stolen, I filed a police report with Indian Harbour Beach (CR 2023-00014273), and the plate was noted by the state of Florida as being stolen.
 I do have Thomas Robson's address (email me if you need it), and I even considered driving up to his apartment in Orlando to take my plate back.
 I talked to the Orange County Sheriffs Office, and they indicated they would meet me at Thomas Robson's apartment in order to faciliate getting my plate back, but I didn't think it was worth the gas money.

 In short - be careful of who you deal with, and don't let car buyers keep your license plate in Florida.
 This guy had enough red flags to sail a cruise ship, and in hindsight I should have not sold my GX to him.
 He is not deserving of a car that nice.
 And the saddest part is not that I had to get police involved, or that he ruined half of my Saturday.
 The worst part for me is that the GX470 that I spent 5 years building, driving, and creating memories with my family is now with a terrible person as an owner.
 I can only help he will re-sell to someone who will treat it right.